18 June 2013

 The case for base-twelve, Part 1

-It's a favorite of mine because it challenges some of our most basic assumptions and because the solution I advocate for is at once sensible yet terribly impractical.
-Basically, my point through the whole thing is that, instead of ten, we should be counting to twelve.
+This topic's a favorite of mine because it challenges some of our most basic assumptions, and because the solution I advocate for is at once sensible yet terribly impractical.
+Basically my point is that instead of ten, we should be counting to twelve.

-I'm by no means the first person to suggest it but, even so, I don't think the fact that there's an option has occurred to most people.
+I'm by no means the first person to say as much but, even so, I don't think it occurs to most people that there's even an option to count to anything besides ten.
 It's just not the sort of thing you'll encounter unless you're involved in computer science (nope), are really into mathematics/number theory (nope), or are just a huge dork with too much time on your hands (ding-ding-ding!).
 In fact, I don't want to alarm you, but the ideas in this series of posts may very well BLOW YOUR MIND. :O (They had that effect on me when I was first introduced to them, anyway.)

-The symbol "10," regardless of how many things it actually represents, is very important.
-As the first double-digit number it basically says, "Okay, at this point we've finished one 'set' of things, and now we're starting over with a new 'set.'"
+To start, we need to understand that the symbol "10," regardless of how many things it actually represents, is very important.
+As the first number with more than one digit it basically says, "Okay, at this point we've finished one 'set' of things, and now we're starting over with a new 'set.'"
 So a number like "27" basically means, "two complete 'sets,' plus seven."

 The big question I'm asking here is, Why is this many things: (o o o o o o o o o o) considered a full set?
 In other words, Why is ten the first two-digit number?

-The truth is that there's no good reason, perhaps other than the fact that we happen to have ten fingers to count on.
+The truth is that there's no real reason—perhaps other than the fact that we happen to have ten fingers to count on.
 But you may notice that that's not a very good reason.
-If human beings were all like Homer Simpson then eight might have been considered a full set and thus represented by "10"—it's troublingly arbitrary.
+If human beings were like Homer Simpson, then eight might have been considered a full set and thus represented by "10;" all-in-all, it's troublingly arbitrary.

-While the way we count seems incredibly natural to us, it's actually just one of many (infinite, really) possible systems.
-It's called base-ten, or decimal.
+And so while the way we count seems incredibly natural to us, it's actually just one of many (infinite, really) possible systems.
+The one we use is called base-ten, or decimal.
 You could hypothetically have a system based on any value (base-ten, base-seven, base-five-hundred, whatever)—it just means you start two-digit numbers when you've reached the amount named after "base-".
 They wouldn't all be equally convenient, however.
-And that's kind of my point: some systems are more useful than others, and in my opinion the one we use, base-ten, is not the best.
-Base-twelve (duodecimal) is far superior.
+And as you'll see, that's one of my main points in discussing all this: some systems are more useful than others and in my opinion the one we use, base-ten, is not the best.
+Base-twelve (duodecimal, or dozenal) is far superior.

 "What's so bloody great about twelve?" you may be asking yourself.
 Well, I'm happy to explain...